 Due to ongoing social distancing measures, we’ve replaced our usual face-to-face assessment centres with a new online assessment process.
-This will be in place until at least the end of June 2021.
+This will be in place until the end of March 2022.

 What does the online assessment involve?